St. Louis, Rocky Mountain & Pacific Company

 Blossburg Mercantile Company at Gardiner, New Mexico

-The company’s holdings eventually encompassed an 800 square mile area of Northern New Mexico; it owned several mines and established “company towns.”
+The company’s holdings eventually encompassed an 800-square-mile area of northern New Mexico; it owned several mines and established “company towns.”
 Coal was produced at Koehler, Van Houten, Blossburg, Brilliant, Swastika, Gardiner, and Sugarite.
 Coking plants were operated in Gardiner and Koehler.

 St. Louis.
-Rocky Mountain & Pacific Railroad
+Rocky Mountain & Pacific Railroad.

 St. Louis.
-Rocky Mountain & Pacific Railroad
+Rocky Mountain & Pacific Railroad.

-Hugo and Harry Koehler, Jan Van Houten, manager of the coal company, and Charles and Frank Springer, both previously active in the Maxwell Land Grant Company’s affairs, were active investors in the railroad.
+Hugo and Harry Koehler, Jan Van Houten, manager of the coal company, and Charles and Frank Springer, previously active in the Maxwell Land Grant Company’s affairs, were active investors in the railroad.

 The railroad was sold to the Atchison, Topeka & Santa Fe on August 1, 1913.
 On March 10, 1915, the name was changed to the Rocky Mountain and Santa Fe Railway Company.